Los Angeles Criminal Defense Attorney Serving Los Angeles, Riverside, Orange, and San Bernardino Counties

 Los Angeles County Bar Association

-I’m a Southern Californian (Los Angeles County)from birth, so it was with local pride that I made the decision to start my own office here in 2018.
-I knew that I could provide better service and aggressive representation for my clients by having my own business where I was in control of every aspect.
-I have been a practicing criminal defense attorney for over eight years, and for three years prior I worked at various District Attorney’s offices as a law clerk/student so I became quite familiar with the ins and outs of how both prosecutors and defense attorneys should operate.
+I made the decision to start my own office in 2018.
+Being from Los Angeles County and seeing how other defense attorneys ran their business and interacted with clients and their families, I knew that I could provide better service and aggressive representation by opening my own office.
+I have been a practicing criminal defense attorney for nearly a decade, and I worked at various District Attorney’s offices as a law clerk so I became quite familiar with the inner workings of prosecutorial offices and the criminal justice system.

 Prior to starting my own firm, I previously worked for a few years at a high-volume boutique criminal defense firm headed by a former death penalty prosecutor dealing in extremely serious cases like sex crimes and homicide.
-Within a few months of accepting a position with that firm I began taking my own clients in addition to handling the firm’s numerous clients, and I began to notice that I did things differently than many other attorneys…
+Within a few months of accepting a position with that firm I began taking my own clients in addition to handling the firm’s numerous clients, and I began to notice that I wanted to do things than many other attorneys…